revolter/sake/README.md

 Sake is a Swift command line tool that helps you automate tasks in your projects.
 It's heavily inspired by [Makefile](https://en.wikipedia.org/wiki/Makefile) and [Rake](https://github.com/ruby/rake).

+## Path to 1.0.0 🚴
+Sake hasn't reached the first major version yet.
+We are still defining many things around how Sake works and how the API works.
+These decissions might result into breaking changes in the Sake APIs.
+Once we reach the version 1.0.0 we'll use [semantic versioning](https://semver.org/) ensuring that only major versions include breaking changes.

+We kindly ask you to use Sake on your own responsibility during this early stage and encourage you to participate in discussions that might determine what Sake final version looks like.

 ## Motivation 💅

 Why automating tasks using shell scripting or Ruby when you can do it in Swift, a language you are already familiar with?